 The organization achieves these goals by supporting well qualified candidates for local, state, and national office, and by supporting and lobbying for our civil rights, legislative agenda, healthcare, information and education, and for funding for our institutions and organizations.

-Meetings are the 4th Wednesday of every month at 8PM.
-Unless otherwise specified, or for special events, club meetings are usually at the LGBT Community Center, 208 West Thirteenth Street between Seventh and Greenwich Avenues.
+Meetings are the 4th Wednesday of every month at 6:30PM.
+Unless otherwise specified, or for special events, club meetings are usually at the LGBT Community Center, 208 West 13th St between Seventh and Greenwich Avenues in Manhattan.
 Click here for information about SDNYC's next meeting!

 Sign up to receive our newsletter and stay up to date on all of SDNYC's activities.